IngotGG/iron/README.md

         )
     ).connect()

-    // Pooled connections are identical to single connections. val added = connection.query("SELECT 1+1;")
+    // Pooled connections are identical to single connections
+    // in terms of how you interact with them, but more connections
+    // allow for more throughput in your application. val added = connection.query("SELECT 1+1;")
         .getInt(1)
     println(added)